aleroses/English/InUse/Basic Grammar in Use.md

 ### Unit 4 – are you doing? (present continuous questions)

+#### 4.1 Look at the pictures and write the questions.

+1. (you / watch / it?)
+	- Are you watching it?
+	- No, you can turn it off.
+2. (you / leave / now?)
+	- Are you leaving now?
+	- Yes, see you tomorrow.
+3. (it / rain?)
+	- Is it raining?
+	- No, not right now.
+4. (you / enjoy / the movie?)
+	- Are you enjoying the movie?
+	- Yes, it's really funny.
+5. (that clock / work?)
+	- Is that clock working?
+	- No, it's broken.
+6. (you / wait / for a bus)
+	- Are you waiting for a bus?
+	- No, for a taxi.

+#### 4.2 Look at the pictures and complete the questions.
+Use:

+`cry` `eat` `go` `laugh` `look at` ~~`read`~~

+1. What are you reading?
+2. Where is she going?
+3. What is he eating?
+4. Why are you crying?
+5. What are they looking at?
+6. Why is he laughing?

+#### 4.3 Make questions with these words.
+Put the words in the right order.

 →

 ### Unit 5 – I do/work/like, etc. (simple present)